docsforadobe/premiere-plugin-guide/docs/video-filters/getting-started.rst

   resource 'PiPL' (16000) {
     {
-      // The plug-in type
+      // The plugin type
       Kind {PrEffect},

-      // The plug-in name as it will appear to the user Name {plugInName},
+      // The plugin name as it will appear to the user Name {plugInName},

-      // The internal name of this plug-in AE_Effect_Match_Name {plugInMatchName},
+      // The internal name of this plugin AE_Effect_Match_Name {plugInMatchName},

-      // The folder containing the plug-in in the Effects Panel Category {plugInCategory},
+      // The folder containing the plugin in the Effects Panel Category {plugInCategory},

       // The version of the PiPL resource definition